joeCavZero/star/docs/pseudo-intructions.md

 ## How Pseudo-Instructions Are Resolved

-During assembly, each pseudo-instruction is replaced by a sequence of native instructions that achieve the same effect.
+During the compilation, each pseudo-instruction is replaced by a sequence of native instructions that achieve the same effect.
 This is handled by a resolver stage.
 For example, the pseudo-instruction `nope` is replaced by `add $zero, $zero, $zero`, which does nothing.

 Some pseudo-instructions expand into multiple instructions.
 The assembler may insert `nope` instructions after them to ensure correct label addressing and instruction alignment.